 From the academic year 2007-2008 onwards all students from the P.R.
 China will have to obtain a certificate of academic screening issued by the Academic Evaluation Centre (APS) of the German Embassy in Beijing before being allowed to enrol at any higher education institution, language course or other preparatory course.

 The APS certificate is also required for obtaining a student visa to Belgium.
 Students planning to study in Belgium are advised to contact the Academic Evaluation Centre in Beijing.
-Send a mail as soon as possible in order to make the necessary appointments and this before applying for a visa.
+Send an email as soon as possible in order to make the necessary appointments and this before applying for a visa.

 Students who are currently enrolled at one of our partner universities are exempted from the admission process.
 Please contact firstname.lastname@example.org to inquire whether your university classifies as one of our partners.